csci1710/book/book/src/chapters/sets-and-boolean-logic/sets-beyond-assertions.md

 > returns the **relational join** of the two expressions.
 It combines two relations by seeking out rows with common values in their rightmost and leftmost columns.
 Concretely, if `A` is an $n$-ary relation, and `B` is $m$-ary, then `A.B` equals the $n+m-2$-ary relation:
 > $$\{a_1, ..., a_{n-1}, b_2, ..., b_m \;| \;\exists x \;|\; (a_1, ..., a_{n-1}, x) \in A \text{ and } (x, b_2, ..., b_m) \in B\}$$

-Time permitting, we'll run a few exercises with relational join, taken from the documentation.